The Paperback Edition

 “Hey Sammy…Merry Christmas!”

-His heart-melting Irish grin was plastered from ear to ear and his arms were open wide.
+His heart-melting Irish grin was plastered from ear to ear and his arms were opened wide.

 I was in those arms before he could say one more word.
 His signature cologne, Old Spice, smelled like heaven.